bowmnath/cis-351-f22/activities/week-10-load-store.md

     Write assembly code to store the value 24 in `array[3]`.
     There are several ways to accomplish this.

+16. Would writing general functions be possible without the `jal` instruction?
+    If not, explain why not.
+If so, explain how.

-16. Consider the code below.
+17. Consider the code below.
     You do not need to particularly worry about what the function does (it's nothing generally useful).
     ```